luised94/lab_utils/README.md

 ## TAGS
 I have a set of tags that I try to use to put marks on code for future reference.
 The form of the tags is <comment><TAG>. recursive (-r) grep can be used to find the tags.
+## LOGGING
+Most scripts output some sort of log file (stdout and stderr) that can be inspected with a text editor.
+The log files can usually be verified with vim ~/data/<dir>/logs/*_9004526_*_1.out

+## TAGS
+I have a set of tags that I try to use to put marks on code for future reference.
+The form of the tags is <comment><TAG>. grep can be used to find the tags.

 TODO: Tasks that I have to complete for that particular code file.
 HOWTO: Designates different code snippets for reference when I want to see how to do a particular thing.